This article was published on: 03/2/21 9:53 AM

 As a child grows and develops, it is normal for their feet and legs to go through considerable changes.
-From birth to about 10-years-old, the long arch of the foot is expected to transition from “flat footedness” to “normal.”
+From birth to about 10-years-old, the long arch of the foot is expected to transition from “flat footedness” to what is considered a “normal arch.”
 It is during this slow and gradual process that a child may complain of pain or a caregiver may notice something doesn’t look quite right.
-It is the role of a Canadian Certified Pedorthist C. Ped (C) to assess and treat the child if necessary.
+It is the role of a Canadian Certified Pedorthist, short formed C. Ped (C), to assess and treat the child if necessary.

-Some common signs that the child should be assessed by a C. Ped (C) for include:
+Common signs that a child should be assessed by a C. Ped (C) include:

 - The child withdraws from sport/physical activity due to pain